Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: , , and the cyclotomic trace

 \begin{prop} Let $\phi \colon \aC\to \aD$ be an enriched exact functor between simplicially enriched Waldhausen categories that are DK-compatible.
 Assume that $\phi$ is a DK-embedding and that every object of $\Sdot[n]\aD$ is weakly equivalent to an object in the image of $\Sdot[n]\phi$ (for all $n$).
 Then $\phi$ induces weak equivalences on $WTHH^{\Gamma}$, $WTR^{\Gamma}$, and $WTC^{\Gamma}$. \end{prop}

 \begin{prop} Let $\phi \colon \aA\to \aB$ be an enhanced exact functor between enhanced simplicially enriched Waldhausen categories.
-If $\phi$ is a DK-embedding of the ambient simplicially tensored categories and a DK-equivalence $\aA\to \aB$ and a DK-equivalence on the ambient simplicially tensored Waldhausen categories, then $\phi$ induces a weak equivalence on $WTHH$, $WTR$, and $WTC$. \end{prop}
+If $\phi$ is a DK-equivalence of the ambient simplicially tensored categories and a DK-equivalence $\aA\to \aB$, then $\phi$ induces a weak equivalence on $WTHH$, $WTR$, and $WTC$. \end{prop}

 Implicitly in the previous propositions we passed from a level weak equivalence of simplicial spectra $X\subdot\to Y\subdot$ to a weak equivalence on geometric realization $|X\subdot|\to |Y\subdot|$.
-Using the standard geometric realization, we need hypotheses on $X\subdot$ and $Y\subdot$ for this to work.
-One sufficient hypothesis is that $X\subdot$ and $Y\subdot$ are \term{spacewise proper}: we say that a simplicial symmetric spectrum of topological spaces $X\subdot$ is space-wise proper when the simplicial space $X\subdot(n)$ is proper for every $n$, i.e., for each $k$, each degeneracy map $X_{k}(n)\to X_{k+1}(n)$ is a Hurewicz cofibration (satisfies the homotopy extension property).
+Using the standard geometric realization, we need hypotheses on $X\subdot$ and $Y\subdot$ for this to work (cf.~\ref{propoldpaper}).
+One sufficient hypothesis is that $X\subdot$ and $Y\subdot$ are \noindexterm{spacewise proper} : we say that a simplicial symmetric spectrum of topological spaces $X\subdot$ is space-wise proper when the simplicial space $X\subdot(n)$ is proper for every $n$, i.e., for each $k$, each degeneracy map $X_{k}(n)\to X_{k+1}(n)$ is a Hurewicz cofibration (satisfies the homotopy extension property).
 The following proposition applies to verify this property for the constructions in the previous propositions and the many other constructions in this paper.
-Its proof requires the details of the $THH$ construction but is then straightforward given the standard properties of Hurewicz cofibrations.
+Its proof requires the details of the $THH$ construction in Definition~\ref{defn:123} but is then straightforward given the standard properties of Hurewicz cofibrations.